michaelosbornegit/blockchain-provenance/README.md

 Notice the rpcaddr, I run my geth node in a vm and this is it's address on the network.
 You might want to change it from `192.168.1.41` to `127.0.0.1` (localhost).

-The places you're going to have to change the address are:
+You're going to have to change the addresses in these places:
 ```
 ./truffle.js
 ./truffle-config.js